cert-manager/trust-manager/design/20241124-rename-bunde-to-clusterbundle.md

 Since the APIs should have identical `spec`, this should be a simple controller.

-To allow a user to migrate their resources from `Bundle` to `ClusterBundle`, the controller should not act on `Bundle` delete events.
-Nor add an owner reference to `ClusterBundle` to avoid the Kubernetes garbage collector to act on deletes.
+To allow a user to migrate their resources from `Bundle` to `ClusterBundle`, the controller should not act on `Bundle` delete events - nor should it add an owner reference to `ClusterBundle` to avoid the Kubernetes garbage collector acting on deletes.

 For reconciling a `ClusterBundle` from `Bundle` we should investigate the possibility of "smart field manager name logic".
 It should be possible to read the field manager name used (by user) to create/update the `Bundle` resource.